colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 ### Summary

-Following the WCAG guidelines is something we should do, but an accessible design is something we have to do.
-With that said, right now a 100% WCAG compliant site cannot be achieved if you followed every WCAG requirement.
+Following the WCAG guidelines is something we should do,  accessible and inclusive design is something we *must* do.
+Make sure everything passes an accessibility check through one of these tools you have made a part of your workflow.
+Adjust colors and contrasts where you can and where you need to in order to fulfill the requirements for AA and AAA compliance.

 There is a lot of talk about accessibility and we have taken tremendous strides to making the web more accessible and inclusive but we have a long way to go still from it being all-inclusive.
-So let's make the web more inclusiv, but also remember how and why.
+So let's make the web more inclusive, but also remember how and why.
 Also reminding ourselves to actually do it!

 There is a broad spectrum of vision deficiencies and impairments we need to address during the design phase of the process.
 Making this process more inclsuive by taking the time to make sure color contrast (and other aspects of accessibility) work.